franciscoaguirre/cosmos-midterm/slides/presentation/markdown/conclusion.md

 ## Attack - Node DDos

+- The block proposer is chosen by a deterministic and non-choking round robin selection algorithm that selects proposers in proportion to their voting power.

-- Since the block proposers are selected in a round-robin style, it's possible to know beforehand which is going to be the next one.
+- It's possible to know beforehand which is going to be the next one.

+- If the node has no protection, such as having a sentry node network topology, it can be a victim to a DDos attack.